Karns11/RandomUserDataPipeline/README.md

     flattened_users_dataset.append(flattened_user)
 ```

 Next, now that I have one list containing 300 user dictionaries, before converting to a pandas dataframe, I will slice the list into 3 separate lists of 100.
-This will allow me to utilize the additional APIs that are required for this assesment.
+This will allow me to utilize the additional APIs that are required for this assessment .
 Since each of the additional APIs have a free tier that only allows you to make up to 100 calls a day, I will send the 100 first names from the first list to the agify API, the 100 first names from the second list to the genderize API, and the 100 last names from the third list to the nationalize API.
 This will make sure that every record has been enriched while making sure that I utilize as much of the free tiers for each additional API that I possibly can.

 It would also be valid to use a completely different api with a more generous free tier, but I think it will be interesting to solve the problem this way, and showcase my ability to make multiple different API calls in order to enrich the dataset.

-Here, you can see that I am looping through each user in each dataset, using an f string to pass the name as a paramter to the api endpoint, parsing the json if a successful response, adding 3 flags along with the target datapoint to the current user, and then finally appending that enriched user to a new list.
+Here, you can see that I am looping through each user in each dataset, using an f string to pass the name as a parameter to the api endpoint, parsing the json if a successful response, adding 3 flags along with the target datapoint to the current user, and then finally appending that enriched user to a new list.

 An interesting note is as follows: If I receive any non-200 response, then my application will print the status code received, and break out of the loop.
 If the non-200 response is a 429 response, that means the application reached the rate limit, and it should not make any additional calls.
-If there were any sucessful responses, then that data will have been appened to the respective list, and the program will carry on.
+If there were any successful responses, then that data will have been appended to the respective list, and the program will carry on.

 I think this is the best way to solve the not-so-generous free tier while still being able to utilize the 3 additional APIs to enrich the data.